simple-java-mail/smtp-connection-pool/README.md

 ## Artifacts

-All three application-facing modules are released together at one version.
+All three published modules are released together at one version.
 Maven Central also receives the shared `smtp-connection-pool-parent` POM required by Maven; it is build metadata, not a fourth application dependency.

 | Artifact | Purpose | Java |
 | --- | --- | --- |